K-Coll/Milestone-Project-1/README.md

     18. As a Returning Visitor, I want to follow up on my previous viewing of the website in order to make an enquiry and have any potential questions answered.

 ### Scope
-  The goal for the project is to make an informative, easy to navigate and visually appealing website, with a minimym of three pages.
+  The goal for the project is to make an informative, easy to navigate and visually appealing website, with a minimum of three pages.

 ### Structure
   Overall the website has four pages.
 These are:

 *  **The Home Page**
-    This page is the landing page of the website to introduce the camp site.
+    This page is the landing page of the website to introduce the camp site and provide information.

 * **Campsite**
     This page is to showcase and promote what’s on offer and provided by the campsite, to enable visitors and potential customers to plan for their holiday.